DIY Installation Guide for In-Floor Safes Brisbane

 As you’re filling the hole with cement, you may want to add reinforcement to secure the safe’s position inside the floor.
 Keep the base as level as possible to the floor so your safe doesn’t stick out.

-New concrete floor installation
+New concrete floor installation for your safe

 Since you’re starting from scratch, you can start by digging a hole that follows the same dimensions plus additional space mentioned above for installing in existing concrete floors.